ecshreve/sitedev/overview/_posts/2023-12-01-lab-overview.md

 ## Appendix

-In the past these two Dell servers ran mainly LXC containers and are now retired.
-They wereway overpowered for what I was doing with them, but I got them for a good price and it was fun to have 60 CPU cores and 120 gigs of RAM for awhile.
+In the past I had two Dell servers that ran mainly LXC containers and are now retired.
+They were way overpowered for what I was doing with them, but it was fun to have 60 CPU cores and 120 gigs of RAM for awhile.

 {% include hardware.html hostname = "apollo" %}